 Given the sensitivity of population spread models to long distance dispersal events, a better understanding of how to quantify long distance dispersal is necessary for more accurate measurements of population spread; this improved accuracy is especially important since climate change and increased temperatures may, as our study demonstrates, make long-distance dispersal more common and necessitate new management strategies for invasive species like C. nutans and C. acanthoides.
 However, quantifying long distance dispersal events can be quite challenging and comes with a large degree of uncertainty (Cain et al. 2000, Nathan et al. 2003, Nathan 2006).
-This is quite evident in Figures 3 and 5; as dispersal distance increases, the uncertainty greatly increases because rare long-distance dispersal events are inherently rare.
+This is quite evident in Figures 3 and 5; as dispersal distance increases, the uncertainty greatly increases because long-distance dispersal events are inherently rare.
 Even with the approximately ten million dispersal events simulated in each figure panel, extremely rare long distance dispersal events may not even occur; this occurs in real dispersal also.

+Climate change poses a significant challenge to the management of invasive species by possibly altering how they grow, reproduce, and spread (Mainka and Howard 2010, Ziska et al. 2011).
+As a result, current invasive species management strategies may no longer match the phenology of their target species and become less effective or no longer suitable in future climates (Hellmann et al. 2008).
+Concerns regarding invasive species control in future climates have become widespread among natural resource managers; a recent survey by Beaury et al. (2020) reports that many natural resource managers worry about how climate change will affect invasive species management, and 65% of managers have incorporated climate change into their management plans.
+One particular challenge for managers of invasive species lies within how climate change affects dispersal, as dispersal governs where and how quickly invasive species populations spread.
+Knowledge of how climate change may alter movement and dispersal patterns would be useful in helping invasive species managers improve predictions of spread speeds and make more informed management decisions (Caplat et al. 2013), ultimately saving time and money in the process.

 Understanding and quantifying dispersal is crucial for understanding how organisms move across a landscape, as it is the dispersal process that drives this movement.
 This is especially true for highly sessile organisms such as plants, where the propagule stage is usually the only part of the life cycle where movement occurs.
 Developing a better understanding of how climate change affects these dispersal patterns will be important for better managing invasive, and even native or endangered, plant species and better predicting how their populations will shift over the coming decades.